Prafull Sharma

 You can know exactly what your visitors want from your site.
 Just look at how they use its search functionality!

-Analytics' Site Search will help you understand the content your visitors expect to find on your site.
-If it doesn't exist, it will provide you with a helpful list of topics you should think about covering.
+Analytics' Site Search will help you understand the content visitors expect to find on your site.
+If it doesn't exist, it will provide you with a helpful list of topics you should consider covering.

 A peek at the Organic Search report of Google Analytics will show you the search terms people used to find your site.
 You can treat them as keywords and tweak your SEO to include them.